Popmotion/popmotion/packages/popmotion/docs/blog/20180904-introducing-pose-for-vue.md

 import posed from 'vue-pose';
 ```

-It's used for making posed components, components that will magically animate from a single prop change.
+It's used for making posed HTML and SVG components, components that will magically animate from a single prop change.
 No `transition` needed!

 ```javascript
 export default {